Avaiga/taipy-getting-started-core/step_06/ReadMe.md

 # Skipping tasks

 Skipping tasks is an essential feature of Taipy.
-If none of the input Data Nodes of a task have been changed, the Taipy scheduler can decide wether or not to skip it (if this feature is on).
+Running twice a function with the same input parameter will most of the time create the same output.
+Executing this sort of function is a waste of time and ressources.
+This is why if none of the input Data Nodes of a task have been changed, Taipy scheduler can decide to skip it if this feature is on.
 Time and resources are saved thanks to this mechanism.